 Yamaha has created a Jazz series trombone that has a reverse stick tuning.
 The pipe gauge is 12.90 mm and the diameter of the one-piece bell is 20.4 cm.
 Its entire body is made of brass and has an excellent silver and gold finish.

 We like its sound because it has good projection and the reverb is excellent.
 All in all, this is one of the best trombones we have seen on the market.
 Interested?
 Find the best price at Thomann.

 Bach 42BOF Bb/F-Tenor Trombone

 This Bach trombone is a fast response Bb/F tenor.
 It belongs to the Centennial series and features a quarter valve as well as a Meinlschmidt Open-Flow valve and Open-Wrap construction.
 The bore of the pipe is medium, at 13.90 mm, while the bell was hand-forged and has a diameter of 8.5 inches.
-It is made of nickel silver and brass and includes a Bach 6-1/2A mouthpiece with a Deluxe wooden case.
-If the price of the trombone is not a problem for you, this is one of the best options on the market.
+It's made of nickel silver and brass and includes a Bach 6-1/2A mouthpiece with a Deluxe wooden case.
+If the price is not a problem for you, this is one of the best options on the market.
 To see the best price at Thomann follow this link.